Allen B. Wilson: Life

-He was born at Willet, Cortland County, New York, October 18, 1823, the son of a wheelwright.
+He was born at Willet, New York, October 18, 1823, the son of a wheelwright.
 At the age of eleven he was indentured to a farmer, remaining only a year.
 But he continued to work on a farm until he was sixteen, meanwhile learning the blacksmith's trade.
 He was next apprenticed to a cabinet-maker at Cincinnatus in the same county, but soon left the place, returning to his regular trade, as a journeyman, and found his way to Adrian, Michigan.
 While there, and early in 1847, he conceived the idea of a sewing-machine, never having heard of one, though in this country Elias Howe had already patented an invention, as had Bartholomy Thimonnier in France.
 Owing to an illness of several months duration.
 Wilson was not able to develop his ideas, although he had the various devices and adjustments clearly defined in his mind.

-In August, 1848, he moved to Pittsfield, Massachusetts, where he had obtained work, and soon began to put his ideas on paper in the form of full-size drawings.
-The firm with which he was connected dissolved in February, 1849, but Wilson remained with Amos Barnes, who continued the business, with the privilege of working evenings in the shop.
+In August 1848, he moved to Pittsfield, Massachusetts, where he had obtained work, and soon began to put his ideas on paper in the form of full-size drawings.
+The firm with which he was connected dissolved in February 1849, but Wilson remained with Amos Barnes, who continued the business, with the privilege of working evenings in the shop.
 On February 3, he began the construction of his first machine, and about April 1 completed it, making with it dress waists and other articles requiring fine sewing.
 His machine differed from those invented by Elias Howe, in the fact that, having a double-pointed shuttle, combined with the needle, it made two stitches instead of one with each complete movement; that is, one stitch on the forward movement and one on the return.

-In 1849 he moved to North Adams, Massachusetts, and induced Joseph N. Chapin, of that place, to purchase one-half of the invention for $300.
-With this money Wilson secured US patent number 7776, Nov.
-12. 1850, which covered his new idea for a "vibrating shuttle" as well as a two-motion feed bar.
+In 1849, he moved to North Adams, Massachusetts, and induced Joseph N. Chapin, of that place, to purchase one-half of the invention for $300.
+With this money Wilson secured US patent number 7776, November 12, 1850, which covered his new idea for a "vibrating shuttle" as well as a two-motion feed bar.
 His patent was the fifteenth recorded for an improved sewing machine.
 While his application was pending. parties owning an interest in a machine patented in 1848 by John A. Bredshaw. of Lowell, Massachusetts, claimed that the latter's patent covered a double-pointed shuttle, and threatened to oppose Allen B. Wilson.
-A compromise was made by which Wilson conveyed to Kline & Lee of New York city, onehalf of the patent.
+A compromise was made by which Wilson conveyed to Kline & Lee of New York city, one half of the patent.
 He also agreed to go into the manufacture and sale of the mechanics with those parties, but on November 25 sold them his interest in the patent, except the right for New Jersey, and that to sew leather in Massachusetts, for $2,000.